btschwertfeger/kraken-infinity-grid/doc/getting-started.rst

 Monitoring
 ----------

-Trades as well as open positions can be monitored via the `Kraken`_ website.
+Trades as well as open positions can be monitored at `Kraken`_.
+Additionally, the algorithm can be configured to send notifications about the current state of the algorithm via Telegram Bots (see :ref:`Preparation
-Additionally, `kraken-infinity-grid`_ can be configured to send notifications about the current state of the algorithm via Telegram Bots (see :ref:`Preparation <getting-started-section>`).
+<getting-started-section>`).